 Interact Xpress Manager is able to display ASCII messages using its Message Display tool.
 The Message Display tool can be configured in one of three different ways.
-It can display pre-configured messages based on a trigger, system information messages, or it can allow you to enter ASCII text messages to be written to a control device or another tool.
+It can display pre-configured messages based on a trigger, system information messages, or it can allow you to enter ASCII text messages to be written to a control machine or another tool.

+The final panel, Tools3, should appear similar to the figure below.

-- 1 With the Tools2 panel open, select the Exit, Go To Panel, and Back buttons from the panel. - 2 Select the Copy button from the menu bar. - 3 Click the background of the Tools2 panel.
-The Panel menu displays. - 4 Select the Next Panel command to open the Tools3 panel. - 5 Select the Paste button from the menu bar and position the panel navigation buttons in the lower right corner of the Tools3 panel. - With the Tools3 panel open, select and drag a Message tool from the toolbin onto the panel. - A Message tool is created on the panel. - 7 Place the Message tool in the upper left corner of the panel. - 8 Select and drag another Message tool from the toolbin onto the panel and place it in the upper right corner. - A second Message tool is created on the panel. - 9 Select each property from the menu and configure the settings as listed in the tables below.
+- 1. With the Tools2 panel open, select the Exit, Go To Panel, and Back buttons from the panel. - 2.
+Select the Copy button from the menu bar. - 3.
+Click the background of the Tools2 panel.

+The Panel menu displays.

+- 4. Select the Next Panel command to open the Tools3 panel. - 5.
+Select the Paste button from the menu bar and position the panel navigation buttons in the lower right corner of the Tools3 panel. - 6.
+With the Tools3 panel open, select and drag a Message tool from the toolbin onto the panel.

+A Message tool is created on the panel.

+- 7. Place the Message tool in the upper left corner of the panel. - 8.
+Select and drag another Message tool from the toolbin onto the panel and place it in the upper right corner.

+A second Message tool is created on the panel.

+9. Select each property from the menu and configure the settings as listed in the tables below.
 Configure the first Message tool (left corner) then configure the second Message tool you placed on the panel.
 Refer to the appropriate table for configuration settings.

-Left Message Display Properties Setting Туре Message Entry Actions - Max Message Length Actions - Clear Upon Select 200 Checked Values - Message Input Values - Message Output Values - Message Source Message_Text Message_Text Remote
+Left Message Display Properties Setting

+Туре Message Entry

+Actions - Max Message Length 200

+Actions - Clear Upon Select Checked

+Values - Message Input Message_Text

+Values - Message Output Message_Text

+Values - Message Source Remote

-Right Message Display Properties Setting
+Right Message Display Setting

 Туре Display Only

-Values - Message Output Values - Message Source Message_Text Remote
+Values - Message Output Values - Message_Text

+Message Source Remote